 For my second set, I chose mostly rounded styles and frames that had a bit more color to them.
 This time I picked a few “narrow” styles so the frames didn’t extend out past the sides of my face so much.
 I liked the narrow fit much better.

 Although these are more square/rectangular than round, I think they were my favorites from this set.
-They’re slightly larger, and I love the Sandalwood Matte color!
+They’re slightly larger, and I love the Chestnut Crystal color!
 I could see myself wearing these.

 I really like the roundish-squarish shape of these as well.
 The color is also great!
 This is another pair I could see myself wearing.